 - Hazelnuts – 8-10 hours, or overnight

 - Macadamia nuts – 4 hours + (makes an ultra creamy milk)

 If you’re like me, you prefer creamer that’s warm and creamy.
 My morning nut creamer is added to an automatic milk frother that heats the creamer and gives it just the right amount of foaminess.
 Starbucks?
 I must say, “my coffee, with it’s rich nut cream” is better, and a whole lot less expensive.

-- 8 pitted dates, (more or less depending on how sweet you prefer)
+- 10 pitted dates more or less depending on how sweet you prefer

 - Rinse almonds in a colander.
-Add almonds, dates, and water, to a blender, high powered blender if available.
+Add almonds, dates with water, to a blender high powered blender if available.

-- Place the nut bag over a large bowl and slowly pour in the contents of the blender, be sure to keep not to allow the milk to spill out.
-Slowly squeeze and twist the bag, using both hands, until most of the liquid is out.
-Add vanilla and stir until blended.
-The left over nut milk can be frozen and used later in smoothies or other recipes.
+- Place the nut bag over a large bowl and slowly pour in the contents of the blender.
+Slowly squeeze and twist the bag, using both hands, until all the liquid is out.
+Add optional vanilla and stir until blended.
+Discard the contents of the nut bag, or freeze to use in smoothies.

-- Store the milk or creamer in a covered glass pitcher.
+- Refrigerate and store the creamer in a covered glass jar.

-- Nut milk/creamer will keep in the fridge for several days.
+- Nut creamer will keep in the fridge for up to one week.

 Tag @skinnyms on Instagram or hashtag it #skinnyms